hugo6/hammr/documentation/en/source/pages/templates-spec/builders/builders-hyper-v.rst

 Example
 -------

-The following example shows a YAML Hyper-V builder.
-You can also use JSON.
+The following examples shows a Hyper-V builder.

+If you are using YAML:

 .. code-block:: yaml